Sexuality of Frederick the Great: Legacy and historiography

 Reinhard Alings, a curator of the Foundation for the Humboldt Forum in the Berlin Palace, writes on the SPSG website: “The topic probably really outraged few of his contemporaries, although it was always good for one or two sharp remarks.
 The moralizing question of whether Frederick the Great was gay results from later times, first from the Frederick-Prussian historiography of the 19th century up to our days.
 Above all, the doubt as to whether this could even be true arises from later historiography.
 It can be assumed that it was only the vehement contradiction of the 19th and 20th centuries that gave lasting impetus to the question of Frederick's (homo-)sexuality.
 Til today.
 With the end of the Hohenzollern Monarchy in Germany and more critical historiography, there were fewer reasons to make the topic taboo.”

 Frederick's homosexuality was rejected by professional historians for centuries after his death.
 In 1921, doctor and amateur historian Gaston Vorberg wrote an essay to debunk ongoing rumors around Frederick's sexuality, asserting that he was heterosexual ("Gossip about Frederick II's sexual life").
 For example, Voltaire's malices could be dismissed as obviously driven by vengeful motives without having to wonder if there might be any truth to them.
 Historian Johannes Kunisch (1937–2015) still insisted that there is "no serious evidence" of Frederick's homosexuality and that contemporary statements about this "facet" of Frederick's nature were "denunciatory".
 In his youth, for example, the crown prince would have had affairs with peasant 'nymphs', and as a young king he dated the ballet dancer Barbara Campanini.
 Finally, Kunisch wrote, it was also possible that Frederick only staged his homosexuality, for example to hide impotence.
 This opinion has been described by others as "hair-raising psychologising, even pathologising ahistoricity".
-It has also been argued that the king's interest in the ballet dancer Barbara Campanini, as well as in Anna Karolina Orzelska, can be explained by the phenomenon of the often female “gay icons” that is widespread among male homosexuals.
-According to Frank-Lothar Kroll, Frederick's disposition was significantly less life-determining than that of his brother Henry.
-He believes that the king was more determined by male maxims than his brother was.
-However, Henry proved very successful as a general; his luck in battle was less changeable than that of the king himself which Frederick expressly acknowledged.
+It has also been argued that the king's interest in women such as the ballet dancer Barbara Campanini and Anna Karolina Orzelska can be explained by the phenomenon of the often female “gay icons” that is, according to the academic studies of Professor Georges-Claude Guilbert, widespread among male homosexuals.
+According to Frank-Lothar Kroll, Frederick's homosexuality was significantly less life-determining than that of his brother Henry.
+The latter proved very successful as a general; his luck in battle was less changeable than that of the king himself which Frederick expressly acknowledged.
 In his later written admonitions to his nephew and successor, Frederick mockingly called the officers in Henry's regiments "a collection of pederasts".